Success0452/Task/README.md

 `A Sunrise and Sunset Alarm.`
-Alarm implementation is been done with the use of android_alarm_manager package, time was passed to specify wen the alarm needs to go off, since its sunrise and sunset then the time was the range of 6:00am and 6:pm. so alarm is set trigger during these set time.
+Alarm implementation is been done with the use of android_alarm_manager package, time was passed to specify wen the alarm needs to go off, since its sunrise and sunset then the time was the range of 6:00am and 6:pm. so alarm is set trigger during these set time. to compliment the alarm implementation, notification was implemented to come up as soon as the alarm comes up.

 `How to Clone this Project`